 A systematic process

-The four AP Funds that are members of the Ethical Council invest globally in diversified portfolios of several thousand companies.
+The four AP Funds that are members of the Council on Ethics invest globally in diversified portfolios of several thousand companies.
 A large proportion of the assets of the Funds are passively managed, which means that the Funds have a wide spread of ownership, with relatively small stakes in a range of companies.
-Obviously, the Ethical Council does not have the resources for active management in all of the holdings.
+Obviously, the Council on Ethics does not have the resources for active management in all of the holdings.
 The Council therefore applies a systematic process for identifying where active management will reap the greatest benefit.
 The process helps us to ensure a good spread of issues, geographical locations and assets, so that not all of our work is derived from the same industry or relate to the same issues.

 Information from a number of different sources